prikhi/lightdm-mini-greeter/README.md

 * set the password masking character
 * set the size of the login window, the font, & every color
 * set & scale a background image
-* use modifiable hotkeys to trigger a shutdown, restart, hibernate, or suspend
+* use modifiable hotkeys to cycle through sessions or trigger a shutdown, restart, hibernate, or suspend

 ![A screen with a dark background and a single password input box in the center](http://bugs.sleepanarchy.com/projects/mini-greeter/repository/revisions/master/entry/screenshot.png "Mini Greeter Screenshot")